-EAN has also attempted, through its letter-distribution campaigns, to influence U.S. foreign and domestic policies outside the realm of environmentalism.
+EAN also attempted, through its letter-distribution campaigns, to influence U.S. foreign and domestic policies outside the realm of environmentalism.
 For example, in the first few years of the 21st century, the Network issued “Action Letters” opposing post-9/11 Homeland Security measures.
 These letters bore such titles as “Vital Changes Needed in U.S. Foreign Policy!”; “Missile Defense Is Wasting Billions That Could Be Spent on Real Security!”; and “Don’t Extend USA Patriot Act!”
 They also counseled Americans to “Reverse New FBI Guidelines” and “Protect Our Bill of Rights” by opposing anti-terrorism legislation like the “VICTORY Act.”
-Also a leading opponent of free trade and globalization, EAN condemned the Central America Free Trade Agreement (CAFTA) of 2004.
+Ans as a leading opponent of free trade and globalization, EAN condemned the Central America Free Trade Agreement (CAFTA) of 2004.

 To further spread its message on issues of concern, EAN regularly sent email alerts to its members and produced a series of audio recordings which it sold for a nominal fee.
 Among the speakers featured in these audios were Noam Chomsky and Kevin Danaher.